RajatJangra2653/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 ## Lab objectives

 In this lab, you will complete the following tasks:

-- Task 1: Prepare your development environment.
-- Task 2: Start the Azure Cosmos DB Emulator.
+- Task 1: Start the Azure Cosmos DB Emulator.
-- Task 3: Connect to the emulator from the SDK.
+- Task 2: Connect to the emulator from the SDK.
-- Task 4: View the changes in the emulator.
+- Task 3: View the changes in the emulator.
-- Task 5: Create and view a new container.
+- Task 4: Create and view a new container.
-- Task 6: Stop the Azure Cosmos DB Emulator.
+- Task 5: Stop the Azure Cosmos DB Emulator.

 ## Estimated Timing: 30 minutes

 ## Exercise 1: Configure the Azure Cosmos DB SQL API SDK for offline development

-### Task 1: Prepare your development environment
+## Prepare your development environment

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).